commandprompt/pgmanage-docs/src/en/01_introduction.md

 ![PgManage application](./images/intro.png)

-PgManage is a modern Open-Source Database Client application.
-This application provides an easy-to-use environment for querying and administrating multiple DBMS distributions – such as PostgreSQL, SQLite, MySQL, MariaDB, and Oracle.
+PgManage is a modern Open-Source Graphical Database Client which provides an easy-to-use environment for querying and administrating multiple DBMS distributions – such as PostgreSQL, SQLite, MySQL, MariaDB, and Oracle.

 Though now dormant, the [OmniDB](https://github.com/OmniDB/OmniDB) project provided important underlying work for the expansions done on PgManage.
 OmniDB was a lightweight, browser-based application that supported PostgreSQL, Oracle, MySQL, and SQLite.
 PgManage continues OmniDB’s legacy by providing a simple, unified interface to manage DBMS.

 PgManage’s interface allows to quickly switch between database sessions through a connections sidebar.
-The application allows to run queries, monitor databases, and manage PostgreSQL server configuration, among other features.
+The application allows to run queries, visualize database performance metrics, and manage PostgreSQL server configuration and back-ups, among other features.
 Though the project is currently focused on database management, features for developers are being planned as the project progresses.

 ## Supported Databases